umdlife/psdk_ros2/docs/documentation/GettingStarted.md

 ### Other libraries

-The following libraries are needded to enable the access to USB devices and handling the video streaming:
+The following libraries are needed to enable the access to USB devices and handling the video streaming:

 * libusb-1.0-0-dev
 * libopus-dev